June 24

 - 1914 - Washington's Walter Johnson is en route to a 2 - 1 home win over the A's when newsboys come through the stands hawking the latest edition of the papers headlining the wedding that evening of the ace to Hazel Roberts.
 The fiancee is supposedly spotted by the crowd, but the real Ms. Roberts slips by unnoticed.

 - 1915 - With two outs in the bottom of the 9th, Heinie Zimmerman swipes home to give Chicago a 14 - 13 win over the visiting Cardinals.
-St. Louis went ahead 13 - 10 but the Cubs score four in the 9th, highlighted by a 2-run pinch double by Zimmerman.
+St. Louis goes ahead, 13 - 10, but the Cubs score four in the 9th, highlighted by a two-run pinch double by Zimmerman.

 - 1916: